aerkiaga/nodeverse/README.md

 in oceans, arid, frozen, volcanic, and with or without living organisms are generated.
 World generation features oceans, caves, deserts and craters.

+The player can fly using a rocket that they start with.
+No further interaction has been added yet.

 ## Mods
 This is a list of the components that make up this game.
 Each of these mods can be used by itself, as long as its dependencies are satisfied.